belgiajong/kenken-solver/README.md

 where T is the solved board.

-kenken.pl makes use of Prolog's convenient finite domain to speed up calculations. plain_kenken.pl avoids using finite domain at the expense of better performance.
+kenken.pl makes use of Prolog's convenient Finite Domain variables to speed up calculations. plain_kenken.pl avoids using Finite Domain at the cost of better performance.